All about me

 My first book, 'The Age of Spectacle: adventures in architecture and the 21st-century city' has just been published by Penguin Random House.
 You can find out more about it, and buy it, here.

-I'm talking about the book with Simon Jenkins at the Hay Festival on June 4.
+I'm talking about the book with The Guardian's architecture critic, Olly Wainwright, at the British Library, London on July 18th.
 Come and heckle (don't).